ym-han/dspy_coding_agents/README.md

 ### Test Structure

-Tests are co-located in `src/tests/unit/`.
-The pre-commit hook enforces this:
+Tests are co-located under `src/tests/` and the pre-commit hook enforces the two approved locations:

 ```
 src/